MaastrichtU-IDS/dsri-documentation/docs/deploy-vscode.md

 git config credential.helper cache
 ```

-## Install VisualStudio Code in another pod
+## Install VisualStudio Code in existing pod

-Installing VSCode in another pod requires to forward the port 8080 to your localhost
+Installing VSCode in another existing pod requires to forward the port 8080 to your localhost.

 ### Install VSCode